-To appeal you need to complete an appeal form and the letter informing you that your application has been refused will include details of who you need to contact to obtain an appeal form.
+To appeal you need to complete a form.
+The letter informing you that your application has been refused will include details of who you need to contact to obtain an appeal form.

 Appeals for Reception Year, Year 1 and Year 2

-Class sizes for Reception, Year 1 or Year 2 are limited to no more than 30 pupils.
-An appeal for an infant class (Reception, Year 1 and Year 2) where an extra child would take the class to over thirty pupils will only be allowed in exceptional circumstances, as the Appeal Panel’s powers are limited by legislation.
+Infant class sizes for Reception, Year 1 or Year 2 are limited to no more than 30 pupils.
+An appeal for an infant class where an extra child would take the class to over thirty pupils will only be allowed in exceptional circumstances, as the Appeal Panel’s powers are limited by legislation.